preethi-99/preethi-99/README.md

 ### 🧩 Microservices-Based Student Survey System
 - Architected a fully containerized survey management platform using **Spring Boot** for backend microservices and **MySQL (Amazon RDS)** for persistent data storage.
 - Containerized all services using **Docker** and orchestrated deployments with **Kubernetes (Rancher on AWS EC2)** for high availability and scalability.
 - Implemented end-to-end CI/CD pipelines using **GitHub Actions + Jenkins**, automating build, test, and deployment workflows.
-- Designed REST APIs for student submissions, admin dashboards, survey distribution, and analytics processing.

 ---